Skip to content

 The PID policy and management program are reviewed annually and updated as required to ensure the requirements of the PID Act and the PID standards issued by the Queensland Ombudsman continue to be met.

-The Chief Executive Officer (CEO) has overall responsibility for ensuring that WorkCover develops, implements, and maintains a PID management program.
+The Chief Executive Officer (CEO) has overall responsibility for ensuring that WorkCover develops, implements, and maintains a PID management program, including appropriate oversight of the PID management program.

-The CEO delegates roles and responsibilities for managing PIDs within WorkCover to the appropriate officer.
+The CEO delegates roles and responsibilities for managing PIDs within WorkCover to the appropriately qualified officer.
+The CEO has designated the following roles and responsibilities for managing PIDs within WorkCover.

 • review and update PID policy annually